 NCMOM dental services are provided to adults with income less than 200% of the Federal Poverty Level Guidelines.
-The table below can be used to determine your income eligibility.

 No. We do not require you to bring proof of income.
 However, you will be required to sign an income disclosure statement when you register as a patient.